Directivity Analysis 🔒

 - Y-axis: Measurement angle (degrees)

-- Color: Normalized magnitude in dB (0 dB = global maximum)
+- Color: Normalized magnitude in dB (0 dB = reference level, depending on normalization mode)

 Color Scale